Scoring your Credit - How's your FICO?

-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage comes down to one number.
-This score is built by credit agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car loans and others.
+Because we live in an automated, it should come as no surprise that your ability to repay your mortgage comes down to one number.
+Credit reporting agencies use your payment history to create this score.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary, each agency uses the following to calculate a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to calculate a score:

 Raising your FICO score

-Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each reporting agency are correct.
+In order to raise your credit score, you must obtain the credit reports that the agencies use to build it.
+Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-Also available are helpful information and tools that can help you improve your credit score.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
+Also available are helpful information and tools that can help you understand how to improve your FICO score.

-You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once per year from all three agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Basic Pre-Approval